alexisakira/alexisakira.github.io/_misc/rich.md

 1. Reduce taxes (low \\(T\\))
 1. Earn a high return on savings (high \\(R\\))

 I will not discuss how to start rich, because you cannot choose your parents and it is not easy to marry somebody rich.
 I also do not discuss how to increase income, because I don't know how to do it other than working hard, which is obvious.
+(However, you may want to look at [some data](https://www.newyorkfed.org/research/college-labor-market#--:explore:outcomes-by-major) before deciding college major.)
 My tips discussed below falls into one of the remaining categories.

 ## Avoid high-interest debt